Testzyler/order-management-go/README.md

 cp config/config.example.yaml config/config.yaml
 ```

-The default configuration (`config/config.yaml`) is set up to work with the provided Docker Compose setup.

 ### 3. Start the Database

 Run the PostgreSQL database in a Docker container using Docker Compose.